12/8/14

 The St. Clairs live in upstate New York.
 Mia's older brothers are Perry (16), Rene who goes by Skip (14), and Rick (12).

 A large theme in Mia's book is getting out from under her older brothers' shadows, particularly in sports.
-I actually had a bit of that with my older brother: he was a starter on the Varisty soccer team for five years (tiny school=eighth-graders can play Varsity) and got the first RBI for our school's Varsity baseball team.
+I actually had a bit of that with my older brother: he was a starter on the Varsity soccer team for five years (tiny school=eighth-graders can play Varsity) and got the first RBI for our school's Varsity baseball team.
 I ended up not so great at soccer--I got to be on the first JV team we fielded after two years of playing Varsity.
 But I switched to cross country later and did really well there, and competed at state in track and field, a level he never got to, and still have some school records.
 But what was really nice was getting to be just me rather than someone's sister.
 He's great, but it was nice to be my own person.

 If you're hit in the head and you lose consciousness, you really should get seen by a doctor.